KachikovPetko/Data-Engineering/README.md

 4. Select main branch as source
 5. Save the changes

-The site will be published at `https://[your-github-username].github.io/student-performance-analysis/`
+Your site will be published at `https://[your-github-username].github.io/Data-Engineering/`